-The DFA-1310B1 must be used with an appropriate RDF Products DF receiver/bearing processor.
-In addition, a suitable user-supplied mast mount fitting may also be required to mount the DFA-1310B1 as discussed in Section V. Finally, an extension interface cable may be required if the standard 8-meter interface cable is insufficiently long to reach the DF receiver/bearing processor.
+The DFA-1405B1 must be used with an appropriate RDF Products DF receiver/bearing processor.
+In addition, a suitable user-supplied mast mount fitting may also be required to mount the DFA-1405B1 as discussed in Section V. The user must also supply non-conductive guy lines and associated hardware.
+Finally, an extension interface cable set may be required if the standard 8-meter interface cable is insufficiently long to reach the DF receiver/bearing processor.